-- -i is the class number, - -N is the total number of classified pixels that are being compared to ground truth, - $m{i,i}$ is the number of pixels belonging to the ground truth class i, that have also been classified with a class i (i.e., values found along the diagonal of the confusion matrix), - C_i is the total number of classified pixels belonging to class i, - $-G_i$ is the total number of ground truth pixels belonging to class i,
+- i is the class number,

+-N is the total number of classified pixels that are being compared to ground truth,

+- $m{i,i}$ is the number of pixels belonging to the ground truth class i, that have also been classified with a class i (i.e., values found along the diagonal of the confusion matrix),

+- $C_i$ is the total number of classified pixels belonging to class i,

+$-G_i$ is the total number of ground truth pixels belonging to class i,

 Confusion matrix table shows the class distribution in percent for each ground truth class.
 The values are calculated by dividing the pixel counts in each ground truth column by the total number of pixels in a given ground truth class.
 Errors of commission represent pixels that are labeled as belonging to the class of interest but actually belong to another class.
 The errors of commission are shown in the rows of the confusion matrix.
 Errors of omission represent pixels that belong to the ground truth class but are incorrectly classified into another class by the classification technique.
 The errors of omission are shown in the columns of the confusion matrix.
-Producer accuracy is a measure indicating the accuracy of the classifier in labeling an image pixel into Class A given that the ground truth is Class A. User accuracy is a measure indicating the accuracy of labeling a pixel as Class A given that the classifier has labeled the pixel into Class A.
+Producer accuracy is a measure indicating the accuracy of the classifier in labeling an image pixel into Class A given that the ground truth is Class A given that the classifier has labeled the pixel into Class A.